bossman48/GLADIGATOR/README.md

 :warning:

-Your config.py file must be inside of the ./Main-Project/Gathering-Data/ folder.
+Your config.py file must be inside of the ./Main-Project/Gathering-Data/ folder and ./source-folder.

 :warning: